INDIA TEMPLES

 Related image

 The body is brought down to the river on bamboo stretchers, washed in the river and covered in a white cover by the family.
 Women are not allowed to partake in the process as they often throw themselves on the fire in remorse.
 The exact amount of wood is calculated and paid for (200 rupees per kg for sandalwood and 150 for banyan, about 200 kg is used in an average cremation) and a pyre is constructed from the huge piles of logs surrounding the ghat.
 Sandalwood powder is used to control the smell.
 Ghee and loose brush are used to fuel the initial fire.
-Fire is obtained with a big sheaf of grass from a fire that has been burning continuously for 3500 years at this ghat.
-The head is crushed about 2 hours into the burn to release the spirits and the entire process takes about 3 hours.
-The ashes are completely collected and dumped into the river.
+Fire is obtained with a big sheaf of grass from a fire burning continuously for 3500 years at this ghat.
+The head is crushed about 2 hours into the burn to release the spirits.
+The entire process takes about 3 hours.
+The ashes are collected and dumped into the river.
 Photographs are prohibited.

 The Vishwanath or Golden Temple, dedicated to Shiva, is the most famous temple in Varanasi.